Hasnain-Wakeel/Circumference-Calculator/README.md

-# PROJECTS REPOSITORY :
+# Circumference Calculator :
-A collection of my personal projects and coding experiments, made to sharpen my programming skills and try out new concepts.
+A simple project of a "Circumference Calculator". <br> As a beginner , this project is an effort of practicing JavaScript methods and DOM to use them in a new way and creating and working on new ideas.